lakshitarora14/bus-ticket/README.md

 # bus-ticket

+Just an bus ticket booking system I made with node.js.
+Definitely didn't need to use node.js, but hey, at least I learned something.

-Bus Ticket Booking system in node.js with admin section and user section.
+Bus Ticket Booking system admin section and user section.
 A node js server is set up on EC2 to handle ticketing for a bus company.

 Features of this system: